Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Further experimental details

 \textbf{Details for \GemmaVone{} model.} \quad In Table~\ref{tab:gemma}, we provide the hyperparameter details for each of our datasets.
 We note some common details here.
 First, the batch size is $4$, but each sequence is packed with multiple examples; thus the model sequence length (divided by the input length) can be treated as a multiplicative factor that determines the effective batch size.
 The learning rates are chosen favorable to next-token prediction (not multi-token prediction).
 The training steps were chosen roughly based on a point after which the model had saturated in algorithmic creativity (and exhibited decreasing creativity).
 We use a learning rate with linear warm up for $100$ steps, followed by cosine annealing upto a factor $0.01\times$ of the maximum learning rate.
 To measure creativity, we sample a test dataset $T$ of $1024$ datapoints.

 We represent the main tokens in our tasks with integers (ranging upwards of $0$ to as many distinct integers as required).
-In the hash-conditioning setting, we use hash strings of default length $10$, using randomly sampled uppercase characters from the English alphabet.
+In the seed-conditioning setting, we use seeds of default length $10$, using randomly sampled uppercase characters from the English alphabet.
 In all datasets, we space-separate the vertices in a string, and comma-separate the edges.

-\textbf{Details for \GPTtwo{} model.} \quad We use \texttt{GPT-2 (small)} with \texttt{86M} non-embedding parameters when we are comparing Transformers with diffusion models.
+\textbf{Details for \GPTtwo{} model.} In Table~\ref{tab:gpt2-hyperparameters}, we provide the hyperparameter details for each of our datasets. \quad We use \texttt{GPT-2 (small)} with \texttt{86M} non-embedding parameters when we are comparing Transformers with diffusion models.
 We train these models with a learning rate of $10^{-4}$ and a batch size of $64$, to convergence in terms of the algorithmic creativity.
+In temperature sampling, we use nucleus sampling with a parameter of $0.95$, although we observed this does not affect the results qualitatively.
+We used top-k sampling with a parameter of $50$.
+We also explore temperatures above $1.0$ for these models since temperatures low than $1.0$ only did worse.
 We provide sensitivity analysis of learning rate in \S\ref{sec:additional-diffusion-expts}.

 \textbf{Details for \SEDD{} model.} \quad We use SEDD’s “absorb” variant, which begins denoising with a fully masked sequence and iteratively refines tokens over 128 denoising steps.
 This variant achieves the best language modeling performance in the original paper.
 Same as \GPTtwo, we train these models with a learning rate of $10^{-4}$ and a batch size of $64$, to convergence in terms of algorithmic creativity. \footnote{We use the codebase of \citet{Lou2023DiscreteDM} at \url{https://github.com/louaaron/Score-Entropy-Discrete-Diffusion}.} We provide sensitive analysis of learning rate in \S\ref{sec:additional-diffusion-expts}.
+For sampling, we used the default function parameters, which turned out to involve top-$K$ sampling with $K=50$.